 Local qualifying for the U.S. Open in Central Pennsylvania was at the Hershey Country Club on the last Monday of May.
 Amateur Ed Anewalt (143) led 83 pros and amateurs with rounds of 67 and 76.
 Jeff Steinberg opened with a 75 but he came back with seven birdies in the afternoon to post a four under par 69.
 That put him in the second spot with a 144.
 John Abernethy opened up with a 70 in the morning round and finished third with a 147 total.
-Mike Swisher, Phillip Aldrige, an assistant at the Carlisle Country Club, amateur Art Brunn and non-PGA pro Andy Stofko tied for fourth with 148s.
+Mike Swisher, army sergeant Philip Aldrige, professional at the Carlisle Barracks golf club, amateur Art Brunn and non-PGA pro Andy Stofko tied for fourth with 148s.
 Charlie Gilbert and a future Section member, amateur Bobby Huber, tied for eighth at 150.
 Don Stough, Frank Kiraly, from the Tri-State PGA Section, and amateur Ned Walker were next with 151s.
-Jimmy Johnson, the professional at the Range End Golf Club finished alone in the thirteenth place with a 152.
-Clark George, the professional at the Centre Hills Country Club, won the last spot in a two-hole playoff after tying for fourteenth with a 153.
+Jimmy Johnson finished alone in the thirteenth place with a 152.
+With the help of automobile headlights, Clark George, the professional at the Centre Hills Country Club, won the last spot in a two-hole playoff after tying for fourteenth with a 153.
 Art Wall also passed a local qualifying test for the U.S. Open on the last Monday of May.
 Wall led the qualifying in Dallas, Texas at the Northwood Club and Las Colinas Country Club with a 69 and a 71.
 His 140 total was two under par.
-The Dallas Open had just finished up there on Sunday so a large number of touring pros were qualifying at that site.
+The Dallas Open had just finished on Sunday, so a large number of the 155 entries were touring pros.
+There were 38 spots to qualify for.